ExtendRealityLtd/Tilia.Indicators.ObjectPointers.Unity/Documentation/API/PointerConfigurator.md

 #### ConfigureRaycastRules()

-Configures the physics raycast rules based on the facade settings.
+Configures the physics RayCast rules based on the facade settings.

 ##### Declaration